 Next up was a paddle across to some islands that lay in an entirely different ecosystem.
 The sea bottom was sandy so the swimming looked far more appealing.

-Florida Keys kayaking often involves a mangrove tunnel
+Kayaking the Florida Keys – paddling a mangrove tunnel

 On the home stretch we passed a group of trees used as a roost by pelicans.
 There were 12 hanging out when we were there.
 Around the next corner we spotted an iguana – exotic in my books but a pest if you live in Key West.
 In fact, you can hire iguana exterminators!